Implementation Guide

 Realistic Timeline Expectations

-Allow 6-12 months for full implementation and optimization
+Allow 6-12 months for full implementation

 Dedicated Team Member

-Assign at least one person as primary administrator
+Assign one person as primary administrator

 Vendor Relationship Management